25 Dog Breeds That Don’t Shed (That Much)

 From hairless to wire-haired to water-repellent, here are the top 25 dogs that won’t leave fur all over your furniture and clothes.

-According to the American Kennel Society (AKC), this toy-size terrier breed boasts a wiry coat that sheds minimally and primarily, seasonally.
+According to the American Kennel Society (AKC), this toy-sized terrier breed boasts a wiry coat that sheds minimally and, for the most part, seasonally.
 (All dogs, and you, yourself, shed some hair every single day.)
 As an extra added bonus, its coat and skin give off very little perceptible “doggy” odor.
 The German name means “monkey-like,” which may refer to the Affenpinscher’s appearance as well as its intelligence and good humor.
 But please note that in France, the breed is referred to as “Diablotin Moustachu,” which means mustachioed little devil!
 Of course, shedding isn’t the only thing that makes a dog the right dog for you—factor in these other considerations to pick the best dog for your family.

 The aristocratic-looking Afghan hound is a “special breed for special people,” according to the AKC.
 On the one hand, its long, silky coat is breathtakingly gorgeous and sheds only minimally.
 That said, its crowning glory requires twice-per-week bathing and brushing to maintain its luxurious look and feel.
 In addition, Afghans are emotionally aloof but incredibly agile and energetic, meaning they require regular exercise (perhaps even agility training) to reach their true potential as happy household pets.